liferay/liferay-docs/user/articles/130-forms/02-creating-forms.markdown

 2. Name the form.
 Replace *Untitled Form* with *Guest Survey*.

-3. For Help Text enter *Tell us how your stay was!*
+3. For the description text enter *Tell us how your stay was!*

 4. Add the fields.
 Click the *Add* button (![Add](../../images/icon-add.png)) to open the sidebar if it's not already opened.